 Farmside says it was able to continue connecting remote customers during lockdown and prioritised work for those who needed a physical installation.

-Pandemic changed rural broadband
+Pandemic changed Farmside and rural broadband

 Earlier this year Sharp noted that pandemic had a huge effect on rural broadband.